 Application Process and Deadlines

-Your complete application must be received on the stated priority deadline to be considered a priority application.
+Your complete application must be received by midnight on the stated priority deadline to be considered a priority application.
 Each program has its own priority deadline for each term listed on its program overview webpage; the table below is a reference of what the priority deadline is typically for a given term.
 Students will be notified of their application status within one month of the priority deadline.

 ||February 1, 2018